 An innovative and technological boat designed with attention to details, a well-integrated and experienced team to compete at the top for the next three years.

-The first goal in the agenda is racing in the most crowded and competitive class of the next Route du Rhum, the Class40, with 55 starters in the category.
+The first goal has been racing in the most crowded and competitive class of the Route du Rhum, the Class40, with 55 starters in the category.
 Several regattas are on the schedule and the competition is growing.

 A journey made together with IBSA and with the colours of the Circolo Vela Bellano, to share strong common values and to make the general public and all fans dream.